-There are several dozen of Web Based Tools for blogs and websites that make life easier.
-Creating another such list would probably not be anything new, but for a beginner, choosing the most needed tools from the list of multiple items can be break neck.
+There are several dozen of Web-Based Tools for blogs and websites that make life easier.
+Creating another such list would probably not be anything new, but choosing the most needed tools from the list of multiple items can be breakneck for a beginner.

-Books, poems and other elaborations have been created on this subject, which, although often have a lot of useful information in them, without a proper base, they may prove completely useless.
-On the other hand, experience tells that the “base” is not necessary to start a successful blogging attempt.
+Books, poems, and other elaborations have been created on this subject, which, although often have a lot of useful information in them, without a proper base, they may prove completely useless.
+On the other hand, experience tells us that the “base” is not necessary to start a successful blogging attempt.